taviso/avscript/README.md

 If you want to use IDA, I would recommend using the `gdbserver` backend.

-Simply use something like this, you might need to intall the gdbserver package first:
+Simply use something like this, you might need to install the gdbserver package first:

 `$ gdbserver 0.0.0.0:23946 ./avscript`